History of Bitcoin in Timeline

 In December 2024, bitcoin price reached $100,000 for the first time, as US president-elect Donald Trump promised to make the US the "crypto capital of the planet" and to stockpile bitcoin.

-A 2024 survey from the Pew Research Center found that 17% of American adults have invested in, traded or used a cryptocurrency.
+A 2024 survey from the Pew Research Center found that 17% of American adults have invested in, traded, or used a cryptocurrency.

-2024: Economists Describe Bitcoin as an Economic Bubble in 2024
+2024: Economists on Bitcoin as an Economic Bubble in 2024

 In March 2025, President Trump signed an executive order to establish a strategic bitcoin reserve.

-2025: Daily Bitcoin Transaction Volume in 2025
+2025: Bitcoin Use in 2025

-2025: Kenneth Rogoff's Claim About Bitcoin's Value in 2025
+2025: Kenneth Rogoff Claims Bitcoin Has Value in 2025

 In 2025, Kenneth Rogoff claimed that Krugman was wrong and that Bitcoin had value as it is competing with the dollar to become the means of exchange of the underground economy which represents 20% of the world's GDP.

-2025: Bitcoin Usage in 2025
+2025: Bitcoin Daily Transaction Volume in 2025